 Sister Mary Elizabeth Schweiger, OSB, is a member of the Benedictine Community of Mount St. Scholastica.
 She earned her master’s degree in Liturgy from St. John’s University in Collegeville, MN, and in Christian Spirituality from Creighton University.
 Mary Liz worked in pastoral ministry for many years in the Kansas City area.
-After 12 years as sub-prioress of Mount St. Scholastica, she has been on the staff of Sophia Center for six years.
+After 12 years as sub-prioress of Mount St. Scholastica, she has been on the staff of Sophia Center since 2011.
 She is the Director of Souljourners and Coordinator of the Oblate Directors of the Mount.
 Mary Liz also serves on the Community Council, does spiritual direction, and offers retreats.

 Mary Kay Whitacre is a 2005 graduate of Souljourners and has been on the Souljourners staff since 2005.
 She has worked in pastoral ministry in the Catholic Church for more than 40 years.
 She has a master’s degree from Seattle University and has recently received her Doctor of Ministry from Seattle University.
 Mary Kay is Associate Director of Souljourners and does spiritual direction, supervision, and a variety of retreats.

 Sister Micaela Randolph, OSB, is a member of the Benedictine Community of Mount St. Scholastica.
 She earned a master’s degree in Religious Education from St. Meinrad’s in Meinrad, IN in 1979 and a master’s degree in Christian Spirituality from Creighton University in 1990.
 Micaela is a former Director of Initial Formation for her community.
 She has been ministering in Sophia Center since 2003 and served as Director of Souljourners for 15 years.
 She continues to serve on the staff of Souljourners along with offering spiritual direction, supervision, and retreats.